Joint Worldwide Intelligence Communications System

-The Joint Worldwide Intelligence Communication System (JWICS, /'dZeiwIks/ JAY-wiks) is the United States Department of Defense's secure intranet system that houses top secret and sensitive compartmented information.
-JWICS superseded the earlier DSNET2 and DSNET3, the Top Secret and SCI levels of the Defense Data Network based on ARPANET technology.
+The Joint Worldwide Intelligence Communication System (JWICS, /'dZeiwIks/ JAY-wiks) is the United States government's secure intranet for the storage of top secret and sensitive compartmented information, primarily for use in intelligence.
+It is the most secure of three separate router networks operated by the U.S. government for the handling and transmission of classified materials and is designed to safeguard the most sensitive materials.
+Operated by the Department of Defense, JWICS superseded DSNET2 and DSNET3, the Top Secret and SCI levels of the earlier Defense Data Network.

-The system deals primarily with intelligence information and was one of the networks accessed by Chelsea Manning, in the leaking of sensitive footage and intelligence during the Afghanistan and Iraq wars to whistleblower organization WikiLeaks in 2010.
-The video used in WikiLeaks' Collateral Murder and US diplomatic cables were leaked by Manning.

-Because of the information it houses, JWICS is subject to discussion around cybersecurity and the United States' vulnerability to cyber threats.
+Most of the publicly known compromises of JWICS have been perpetrated by leakers who had legitimate authorization to access the system at the time of their disclosures, including: Chelsea Manning in 2010, Edward Snowden in 2013, and Jack Teixeira in 2023.
+Because of the sensitivity of its contents, JWICS remains a frequent subject of discussion and concern surrounding the United States' vulnerability to cyber threats.

-Opinions surrounding the Joint Worldwide Intelligence Communication system are varied.
-Some emphasize its importance as a measure to protect intelligence that helps to ensure the safety of US military interests and personnel.
-Others scrutinize the system for standing in the way of the transparency and accountability of government.

 JWICS in practice

 The Joint Worldwide Intelligence Communications System (JWICS) is a secure intranet system utilized by the United States Department of Defense to house "Top Secret/Sensitive Compartmented Information" In day-to-day usage, the JWICS is used primarily by members of the Intelligence Community, such as the DIA within the DoD, and the Federal Bureau of Investigation under the Justice Department.
 Conversely, SIPRNet and NIPRNet account for the overwhelming bulk of usage within DoD and non-intelligence government agencies and departments.

 There are three main router networks operated by the Department of Defense.
 Each is separated by the types of information they deal with.

 At the most open level, the Non-Classified Internet Protocol Router Network (NIPRNET) is the hub for non-classified but still specialized information relating to important logistics and planning.

 Above this lies the Secret Internet Protocol Router Network (SIPRNET).
 SIPRNET deals with information classified as Confidential or Secret.
-SIPRNET is another of the networks accessed by Chelsea Manning (See Automation bias, #JWICS, WikiLeaks, and Chelsea Manning).
+SIPRNET is another of the networks accessed by Chelsea Manning (See Automation bias, JWICS, WikiLeaks, and Chelsea Manning).